pmcxs/pptx-image-updater/readme.md

 Do you know when you have a Powerpoint that you present often and it has a couple of diagrams that constantly get outdated?
 This tool allows you to update the images inside a powerpoint (PPTX) with up-to-date versions obtained from valid URL sources.
-You do this by associating an hyperlink with each imagem that you want to target and then just running this command
+You do this by associating a hyperlink with each image that you want to target and then just running this command

 ## Getting Started